javaes/sailfish-msg-importer/README.md

 # sailfish-msg-importer
 This little script helps to import messages from other mobile OSs to Sailfish OS.
-The first version only supports Android SMS messages exported by SMS Backup &amp; Restoree.
+The first version only supports Android SMS messages exported by SMS Backup &amp; Restore.

 Please use with caution, I wrote this script for personal use and the only test case was the import of my old messages from my Android phone.